MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/groups-naming-policy.md

 ## Licensing requirements

-To use the Groups naming policy feature, the following people need an Azure Active Directory Premium P1 license or Azure AD Basic EDU license:
+To use the Groups naming policy feature, the following people need an Azure Active Directory Premium P1 license :
 - Everyone who is a member of the group.
 - The person who creates the group.
 - The admin who creates the Groups naming policy